PedestrianDynamics/DL4PuDe/README.md

 6. Experiments videos.

 #### Goal
-This work aims to develop a novel framework for automatic pushing behavior detection at patch level.
+Dl4PuDe aims to automatically detect pushing behavior at patch level in videos.
 In particular,  it focuses on videos of crowded event entrances captured by static top-view cameras.

 #### Pushing behavior defention
 <table border="0" width="100%" align="center">